Oppo R17 Pro With Super VOOC Flash Charge Fast Charging Launched in India

 Oppo R17 Pro specifications

 The dual-SIM (Nano) Oppo R17 Pro runs Colour OS 5.2, based on Android 8.1 Oreo.
 It sports a 6.4-inch full-HD+ (1080x2340 pixels) AMOLED display with a waterdrop-style notch, Corning Gorilla Glass 6, and a 91.5 percent screen-to-body ratio.
-It is powered by an octa-core Qualcomm Snapdragon 710 SoC, coupled with 8GB of RAM depending on the variant.
+It is powered by an octa-core Qualcomm Snapdragon 710 SoC, coupled with 8GB of RAM.

 The Oppo R17 Pro bears a triple rear camera setup, with a 12-megapixel sensor featuring a variable aperture from f/1.5 to f/2.4 and a 1.4-micron pixel size, a 20-megapixel sensor with an f/2.6 aperture, and a third lens that is a TOF 3D stereo camera that assists in depth effects amongst other things.
 The rear camera setup features optical image stabilisation, Dual Pixel PDAF, and the company is also touting an Ultra Night Mode that uses AI-based algorithms to optimise low-light photography.
 On the front, the Oppo R17 Pro bears a 25-megapixel camera with an f/2.0 aperture, as well AI Beauty Camera beautification with a live preview option.
 The beautification mode is said to learn preferences from the user to provide better results.